yasong/Gemini-IR/README.md

-# IR Matters: Where the features come from affects cross-architecture binary code similarity detection
+# IR Matters: Where the Features Come From Affects Cross-Architecture Binary Code Similarity Detection

 This repo provides an implementation of the Gemini-IR [] based on [Gemini](https://github.com/xiaojunxu/dnn-binary-code-similarity).